 Getting a visa for family and friends to visit the UK

-Your friend or family member can apply for a visa so they can visit you in the UK.
-Visas to visit the UK are usually for up to 6 months.
+Your friend or family member can apply for a visitor visa so they can visit you in the UK.
+Visitor visas are usually for up to 6 months.

 You’ll need to check if they need a visitor visa on GOV.UK if you don’t already know - it depends on their nationality.

-If they don’t need a visa, they should still be prepared to explain why they’re visiting when they get to the border.
-If the border force thinks they might try to stay longer, they can refuse them entry
+If they can't use an eGate, they should still be prepared to explain why they’re visiting when they get to the border.
+If the Border Force thinks they might try to stay longer, they can refuse them entry

 They’ll have to apply online.

 Make sure your visitor puts their information in where it asks for the applicant’s details.